 Don't hesitate to ask these questions of the people who will be using the ladders and scaffolding so that they can feel safe when at work, and are happy with the work equipment you chose.

 And speaking of safety: ladders and scaffolding need to undergo testing once a year, during which an examination is made of whether they can continue to be used.
 Do not forget this test under any circumstances.
-The test planner will help with the management of work equipment subject to mandatory tests.

 Which standards apply for ladders and scaffolding?